aazuspan/blog/content/blog/dithering.md

 aliases = ["/blog/dithering"]
 +++

-Ever wanted to use the power of distributed Earth Engine processing to make 16-bit multispectral imagery from a $130 million satellite platform look like it was taken by a 1989 GameBoy camera?
+Ever wanted to use the power of distributed Earth Engine processing to make 16-bit multispectral imagery from a $130 million satellite platform look like it was taken by a 1989 Game Boy camera?
 Now you can.

 ## What is Dithering?